-Mr. Raheja has rejoined Dar Al Arkan as CFO in May 2018, in his second stint in the role after holding the position between 2011 and 2013.
+Mr. Raheja was promoted to the role of Chief Executive Officer (CEO) in June 2019.
+He previously held the position of Chief Financial Officer (CFO) from May 2018 till June 2019.
 He has more than 30 years of experience working with the largest real estate companies and accounting & auditing firms in the Middle East, US, UK and India.
-Mr. Raheja holds a Master's degree in Finance from New York University.
+Mr. Raheja holds a Master's degree in Finance from New York Universitu.